CREATIVE DIRECTION & PROJECT MANAGEMENT

 VISUAL DIRECTION: This was a full-scale store workthru, with every shop in the entire space moving to new locations.
 The primary objective was to prioritize the Women’s shops along the store entry, move the Men’s Department from the entry to the back of the store, dedicate more selling square footage to Sale, and update the display on six wall elevations.
 As the District Brand Manager overseeing this store, I created the proposal for receiving corporate funds for this store environment investment, assembled the travel team, planned the travel budget, created the agenda, served as the visual lead, and delivered measurable results to sales and the customer experience.

-DISPLAY INVESTMENTS: ROI IN A TOP MEN’S DOOR
+DISPLAY INVESTMENTS: R.O.I.
+IN A TOP MEN’S DOOR

 LOCATION: ATLANTA, GEORGIA

-ART DIRECTION: KATIE LAMPE
+CREATIVE DIRECTION: KATIE LAMPE

 MERCHANDISING LEAD: JEREMIA ALLEN